Travel Postcard: London for the Jubilee

 Why not familiarize yourself with some of the local culture and go for a pint first.
 Friday night before a national holiday means the pubs will be buzzing.

-Ditch the ubiquitous lager dens dotted around the capital in favor of a visit to the 2010 “pub of the year” as chosen by Britain’s Campaign for Real Ale (CAMRA).
+Ditch the ubiquitous lager dens dotted around the capital in favour of a visit to the 2010 “pub of the year” as chosen by Britain’s Campaign for Real Ale (CAMRA).

 The Harp in Chandos Place lies in the shadow of Nelson’s Column in Trafalgar Square, near Covent Garden shopping, dining, Leicester Square, the theatre district and the pubs and clubs of Soho.